jennifertrin/nextjsicp/README.md

 npx thirdweb create --template token-drop
 ```

-Make sure to choose NextJS and Typescript as options.
+Make sure to choose Next.js and Typescript as options.

 ### Download and start DFX